KenstateAllied/tego3/README.md

 Normally we encourage you to `import` assets in JavaScript files as described above.
 This mechanism provides a number of benefits:

-* Scripts and stylesheets get minified and bundled together to avoid extra network requests.
+* Scripts and stylesheets get minified and bundled together to avoid extra networking requests.
 * Missing files cause compilation errors instead of 404 errors for your users.
 * Result filenames include content hashes so you don’t need to worry about browsers caching their old versions.